On singular pencils with commuting coefficients

 \section{Basic notions}

-By \emph{a numerical range of a pencil} $P(\lambda)$ we mean the set, It is easy to observe that $W(\lambda I-T)$ is equal to \emph{a numerical range of an operator} $T$, i.e., $W(T)=\{x^*Tx: x^*x=1\}$.
+By \emph{a numerical range} of a matrix (or operator) polynomial $P(\lambda)$ we mean the set, It is easy to observe that $W(\lambda I-T)$ is equal to \emph{a numerical range of an operator} $T$, i.e., $W(T)=\{x^*Tx: x^*x=1\}$.
 More basic properties of the numerical ranges of matrix polynomials can be found in \cite{Li-Rodman}.
-The notion of numerical range of an operator (or a matrix) can be also extended for a pair of operators.
-Namely, the set $W(T_1,T_2):=\{(x^*T_1x,x^*T_2x): x^*x=1\}$ is called \emph{a joint numerical range}.
+The notion of numerical range of an operator (or a matrix) can be also extended for a $k$-tuple of operators.
+Namely, the set $W(T_1,T_2,\ldots,T_k):=\{(x^*T_1x,x^*T_2x,\ldots,x^*T_kx): x^*x=1\}$ is called \emph{a joint numerical range}.